markostanimirovic/juliette/README.md

 export class AppModule {}
 ```

-`forRoot` method from `Effects` module accepts the array of classes with effects.
-Declaring the effects within the classes, you can use all benefits
+`forRoot` method from `EffectsModule` accepts an array of classes with effects.
+By creating effects within the class, you can use all the benefits
 of dependency injection.

 ```typescript